 Do you speak Japanese?

 I did when I was younger but I no longer speak it.
-One of the things is that my father being from Japan felt more comfortable speaking Japanese so my mother and he spoke Japanese and with that I understood a little bit but really never spoke Japanese except a little as a child.
+One of the things is that my father being from Japan felt more comfortable speaking Japanese, so my mother and he spoke Japanese and with that I understood a little bit but really never spoke Japanese except as a child.
 Once we left and went into camp we all communicated in English except for my mother and father who continued to speak Japanese to each other.

 And you were in Jerome, correct?

 Yes it was first Jerome and when Jerome closed, we were in Rohwer.
 From there we came to New York City.

 Was New York where he wanted to go regardless?